 - It is more expensive than concentrate and blends

 2. Whey Protein Concentrate

-Even though concentrate is not as pure as isolate, it still has a very high quality, with a great amino acid profile.
-Since whey protein concentrate is not as pure as whey protein isolate, you will obtain a little bit less protein per gram and a greater amount of calories.
+Even though a concentrate is not as pure as an isolate, it still has a very high quality, with a great aminogram.
+Since whey protein concentrate is not as pure as whey protein isolate, you will get a little bit less protein per gram and more calories.

-This protein can be beneficial for those who are trying to gain weight, but someone who wants to lose weight or prepare for a competition could have problems.
+This protein can be useful for those who are trying to gain weight.
+However, it could not work for someone who wants to lose weight or prepare for a competition.